 - Medical Centers employees enter their time in Kronos.

-If you have determined you do enter time into Workday via the section above, it’s important to understand that time entry can be pay- and benefits-impacting!
-This means that knowing by when and how to enter time is core knowledge for ensuring your pay and benefits are delivered to you properly.
+If you do need to enter time into Workday, know that that time entry can be pay- and benefits-impacting.
+As a result, understanding WHEN (or by when) and HOW to enter your time worked will help ensure your pay and benefits are delivered to you properly.

 When do I need to enter time?

-All timesheets must be submitted and approved by the Timesheet Approval Deadline, per the Payroll and Workday Approval Deadline Calendar.
+All timesheets must be submitted and approved in Workday by no later than 9:00 pm PST on the upcoming Timesheet Approval Deadline.

-This deadline is indicated on your timesheet as “Time Period Lockout,” followed by dates framing the pay period you will be locked out of making changes to.
+The above deadlines* are indicated on your Workday timesheet as the “Time Period Lockout,” followed by dates framing the soon-to-conclude pay period.

 How do I enter my time?